Burdell suburb profile

 Burdell property market performance

-Burdell’s property market has experienced significant growth over the past 12 months, with house values increasing by 18.7%.
-The current median house price stands at $754,000, reflecting strong demand in the area.
-However, there has been no activity in the unit market, with no units sold or rented, and no change in unit values.
+Burdell’s property market has experienced significant growth over the past 12 months, with house values increasing by 18.3%.
+The current median house price stands at $739,500, reflecting strong demand in the area.
+In contrast, the unit market remains inactive, with no change in median unit value and minimal sales activity.

-Sales activity for houses has been robust, with 42 houses sold over the last 12 months.
-Houses are selling quickly, with a median of just 12 days on the market, indicating a competitive market environment.
+Sales activity for houses has been robust, with 47 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 10 days on the market, indicating a competitive market environment.
+The unit market, however, shows little activity, with only 3 units sold and no median days on market data available.

-The rental market for houses in Burdell has also seen positive movement, with average rent increasing by 9.1% over the last 12 months, reaching $600.
-This suggests a strong demand for rental properties in the suburb.
+The rental market for houses in Burdell has also seen notable growth, with average rent increasing by 12.7% over the last 12 months to $620.
+The unit rental market remains inactive, with no change in rent prices.

 | Houses | Units | |